luxfi/web/README.md

 # www
-LUX, shaping the future of finance and lifestyle, integrates blockchain, sustainability, security, and innovation.
+#### shaping the future of finance and lifestyle, integrates blockchain, sustainability, security, and innovation

 ## LUX